CIO Institute of Professional Development

 and problem-solving skills that are required of a modern CIO.

 The University of Ottawa CIO Institute of Professional Development, a certificate program developed in close cooperation with current and former CIOs in government and with input from industry, helps emerging CIOs build upon their skills and experiences to prepare them to take on enhanced leadership responsibilities in a dynamic and complex work environment.

 Participants will be challenged by leading experts in their field and each other in a multi-faceted and innovative program that features:

 - keynote speakers

-The winter cohort will begin in 2019.
-Enrollment will be limited and will be based on experience, recommendations and sponsorships.
-Those accepted into the program should expect to invest about 10 days of their time over the course of the session to complete the program.
+Applications are now closed for the 2019-20 cohort: Enrollment will be limited and will be based on experience, recommendations and sponsorships.
+Those accepted into the program should expect to invest about 10 days of their time over the course of the session to complete the program

 Upon completion of the program, participants will be granted a University of Ottawa Certificate of Professional Development, which will serve to recognize newly acquired skills, potential and accomplishment.

 " The role of the CIO is changing.
 It is about trying to bring a different lens to the technology landscape of government—to be more exponential, rather than linear.
 It’s also about enabling business and engaging with people in a way that is open and digital by default first.
 Today, it means ensuring government can embrace the technology needed to operate in a digital world.
 We can be innovative in the public sector with digital and bring government services into the information age in order to take Canada forward.